g4ttsu/vassal-gloomhaven-instructions/README.md

 - Drag all modifier cards back on the modifier draw pile (they should stack neatly, facedown)
 ### Items
 - Click `Hero -> Item Deck`
+- Send all Items to the Available Item Deck which are currently available for your Prosperity Level
 - Find the items you are looking for, right click `P1 Item`
 - Click `P1 Board`
 - All items will be stacked on top of the first slot.
 Drag them to other slots as appropriate